-The school originally had a frontage to Victoria Road but after road widening a remnant section became a small public park, now Trim Place, with a magnificent camphor laurel that was already a mature tree by 1943.
-During WWII, air raid trenches were excavated beneath this tree.
+The school originally had a frontage to Victoria Road but after road widening a remnant section became a small public park, now Trim Place, with a magnificent camphor laurel that was already a mature tree in 1943.
+During WWII air raid trenches were excavated beneath this tree.

 Trim Place is named after James (Jim) Trim, a popular teacher who taught at the school from 1915 to 1959.
-Within the park is a Seiko Civic Clock on a tall stand beneath which is buried a 1986 time capsule which is to be opened in 2036.
+Within the park is a Seiko civic clock on a tall stand.
+Beneath it is a time capsule, buried in 1986 and to be opened in 2036.